SueMottet/School_District_Analysis/README.md

 ## School District Metrics
 ### District Summary Comparison
-The district summary information changed after the replacement but only slightly and data change would likely not be evident to data users (the school board and superintendent)
+The district summary information changed after the replacement but only slightly and the data change would likely not be evident to data users (the school board and superintendent)

 The District Summary before the Thomas ninth grade data replacement work is performed is shown here:
 ![pre NaN District Summary image](/Resources/pre_district_summary.png)